-Opening a Sole Proprietorship is a business structure owned by an individual who has full control/authority of its own and owns all the assets, personally owes and answers all liabilities or suffers all losses but enjoys all the profits to the exclusion of others.
-A Sole Proprietorship must apply for a Business Name and be registered with the Department of Trade and Industry- National Capital Region(DTI-NCR).
+A sole proprietorship is a business structure owned by an individual who has full control and authority over the company, owns all the assets, and personally owes and answers for all liabilities or suffers all losses, but enjoys all the profits to the exclusion of others.

-Registering Partnership Under the Civil Code of the Philippines , a partnership is treated as juridical person, having a separate legal personality from that of its members.
-Partnerships may either be general partnerships, where the partners have unlimited liability for the debts and obligation of the partnership, or limited partnerships, where one or more general partners have unlimited liability and the limited partners have liability only up to the amount of their capital contributions.
-It consists of two (2) or more partners.
-A partnership with more than three thousand pesos (P3,000.00) capital must register with Securities and Exchange Commission(SEC).
+Under the Civil Code of the Philippines, a partnership, consisting of 2 or more members, is treated as juridical person, having a separate legal personality from that of its members.
+Partnerships may either be general partnerships, where the partners have unlimited liability for the debts and obligation of the partnership; or limited partnerships, where one or more general partners have unlimited liability and the limited partners have liability only up to the amount of their capital contributions.
+A partnership with more than P3,000.00 capital must register with the Securities and Exchange Commission(SEC).